At least eleven dead

 "Gathered my students and we ran"

-"I took all my 15 students into the hallway and we started running," the 54-year-old told Reuters news agency.
+"I took all 15 of my students into the hallway and we started running," said the 54-year-old teacher.
 "Then I heard two gunshots, but we made it.
 We were near the school entrance."
 She added: "I saw people dragging injured people out, first one, then another.
 I realized it was very serious."

-"It is a very painful day for the whole of Sweden," wrote Prime Minister Ulf Kristersson on the short message service X (see post above).
+"It's a very painful day for all of Sweden," wrote Prime Minister Ulf Kristersson on the short message service X (see post above).
 "My thoughts are (also) with all those whose normal school day has been turned into fear.
 Being locked in a classroom and fearing for your life is a nightmare no one should have to experience."

 This article has been automatically translated,